benbusby/namebuster/README.md

 python name-ripper.py "John Broccoli, Adam Blueberry, Queen Mango"
 ```

-The script will create a file named 'users.txt' containing a long list of possible username variations for each name.
+The script will create a file named 'users.txt' containing a long list of possible username variations for each name (approx. 130 per name).
 You can use this list with a tool like kerbrute, for example:

 ```bash
 python name-ripper.py "Fergus Smith"